AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Method

 Algorithm~\ref{alg:adaptive_rerank} outlines \ours, a listwise reranking method that performs adaptive computation guided by probabilistic relevance modeling and uncertainty estimation.
 At each iteration, \ours{} identifies documents with uncertain rankings and focuses reranking efforts on them, updating their relevance estimates based on listwise reranker outputs.

 \textbf{Initialization (Line 1).} Each document's relevance distribution $(\mu_i, \sigma_i)$ is initialized using first-stage retrieval scores, with $\mu_i$ set to the raw score and $\sigma_i = \mu_i / 3$.
-This provides a more informative prior than uniform defaults.
+This provides a more informative prior than uniform defaults (Supplementary Section~\ref{sec:mu_3}).
 The observation noise parameter $\beta$ remains constant throughout.
 In ablation experiments, we also compare with the standard TrueSkill initialization ($\mu_i = 25$, $\sigma_i = 25/3$).

-\textbf{Uncertainty-based selection (Line 3).} To identify uncertain documents, we compute $s_i = \mathbb{P}(x_i > t(k))$ for each document, where $\sum_i s_i = k$ by construction.
+\textbf{Uncertainty-based selection (Line 3).} To identify uncertain documents, we compute $s_i = \mathbb{P}(x_i > t(k))$ for each document, where $t(k)$ is the expectation threshold ($r=k$) defined at Section~\ref{sec:trueskill} and $\sum_i s_i = k$ by construction.
 All documents have $s_i = k/n$ for standard TrueSkill initialization, but when using first-stage retrieval scores, $s_i$ values may deviate from uniformity based on score distribution.
 As reranking progresses, these values polarize toward 0 or 1.
 We define the uncertain candidate set as $\mathcal{C} = \{ D_i \mid \epsilon < s_i < 1 - \epsilon \}$ using a tolerance hyperparameter $\epsilon$, selecting documents with intermediate $s_i$ values that are neither confidently in nor out of the top-$k$.

 \textbf{Partitioning (Line 4).} When the number of uncertain documents exceeds the reranker's capacity $m$, we partition the candidate set $\mathcal{C}$ into equally sized groups.
 We first sort $\mathcal{C}$ in descending order of $\mu_i$, resulting in $[D_{\pi_1}, \dots, D_{\pi_{|\mathcal{C}|}}]$, where $\mu_{\pi_1} \geq \dots \geq \mu_{\pi_{|\mathcal{C}|}}$.
 Then, we partition $\mathcal{C}$ into disjoint ordered lists $\mathcal{B}_j = [D_{\pi_i} \mid i \in [(j-1) \cdot m,\ \min(j \cdot m,\ |\mathcal{C}|))]$, where $j = 1, \dots, \lceil |\mathcal{C}| / m \rceil$.
 Comparing documents with similar relevance scores yields higher information gain, as their relative order is more uncertain.
 We report random partitioning strategies in ablation experiments.